 The earth also was corrupt before God, and the earth was filled with violence.
 So God looked upon the earth, and indeed it was corrupt; for all flesh had corrupted their way on the earth.
 And God said to Noah, “The end of all flesh has come before Me, for the earth is filled with violence through them; and behold, I will destroy them with the earth.”

 God’s patience is implicit in these verses of scripture.
-The inference is that God had for many years patiently observed the increasing corruption of mankind and, finally, God decided that He had given mankind ample time to repent and that it was necessary for Him to administer His judgment by destroying all mankind, except for Noah, whom God deemed righteous, and Noah’s family.
+The inference is that God had for many years patiently observed the increasing corruption of mankind and, finally, God decided that He had given mankind ample time to repent and that it was necessary for Him to administer His judgment by destroying all mankind, except for Noah, whom God deemed righteous, and Noah’s immediate family.

 A second incident that demonstrates God is patient, but not infinitely patient, is found in chapters 7-12 of Exodus.
 The Israelites had been in Egypt for more than 400 years before God chose Moses to lead them out of captivity in that country to the land that centuries earlier God had promised to Abraham and his descendants.
 To compel the pharaoh of Egypt to let the Israelites leave, God sent, one-by-one, nine comparatively innocuous plagues before He sent the terrible last plague that killed the Egyptians’ first-born children, including the son of the pharaoh, which finally caused the pharaoh to allow the Israelites to leave Egypt.